 For more than 25 years, Duquesne has been a leader in Supply Chain Management education and garnered regional and national recognition in the process.
-The Center is focusing on how information systems and technology can enhance the management of complex, integrated supply chains.
-This will boost both our undergraduate program as well as our Master of Science and Certificate in Supply Chain Management.
+The Center focuses on the ways that information systems and technology can enhance the management of complex, integrated supply chains.

 Our supply chain students will learn how to improve the overall effectiveness and efficiency of supply chains by using advanced planning, scheduling, procurement, management, transportation, and warehouse management systems and technologies.